w3irDv/savemii/READMEs/Saves_README.md

 **Note**: Starting with version 1.7.0, backup folders for new titles will _always_ be named after the title name.
 For older titles that use hexadecimal format, SaveMii will prompt you to convert them to the new format when it detects one.
 You can disable this prompt in the Options menu screen.
 If for the same title there is a backup folder using hexadecimal format and a also a backup folder using titleName format, data will always be stored inside the hexadecimal folder.
 If you decide to convert the hexadecimal folder to titleName format, its content will be merged with the one in the titleName folder (in a new slot), and from then on only the titleName folder will be used.
 ### Restore
 1. Select a slot to get the data from.
 If you haven't selected any backupSet, the data from the `Root backupSet`  (the one where the manual backups are always stored) is used.
 But you can also use data from any batch backupSet, by pressing the `X` button and selecting the backupSet you want to use.
 Notice that the last backupSet you previously selected in any task (Batch Restore or BackupSet Management) will be the one used here by default.
 BackupSets can be tagged by pressing `+` button in the BackupSet List Menu, or from the BackupSet Management in Main menu.
    To identify which data the slot contains: If the slot has been tagged, you will see its tag next to the slot number.
 On the top screen line, you will see which backupSet is being used.
 And at the last screen line, you can see when the savedata were taken, and from which console.
-Finally, next to the slot number you will see a `[T]`if the title backup is using titleName format, or an `[H]` if it is using hexadecimal format.
+Then, next to the slot number you will see a `[T]`if the title backup is using titleName format, or an `[H]` if it is using hexadecimal format.
 In case that hexadecimal and titleName folder exists for the same title, save data from the hexadecimal folder will always be used.
 Conversion will merge slots from both savedata, and then only the new titleName folder will be used.
+Finally, the format of the savedata will be shown: `[data.bin]` means  compressed format, in any other case a `[F]` will be shown.
 2. For Wii U titles, select witch data to restore:
 	1. `Only common save`
        This will restore only common savedata.